milo-dixon/milo-dixon.github.io/content/database/redo-py.md

 I’ll find the flowers you loved and I'll water them.
 I'll bring the flowers to your grave.
-I'll sit down next to the me
+I'll bring me with me,
-that didn't know who he was yet
+because I can't be with you

 I'll stay for a while and think about you.
-I'll wonder if you're proud of me.
+if you're proud of me.
-And I'll try to make you proud of me
+I'll try to make you proud of me
 even if I never get an answer.

 If I could have changed one thing, it would have changed everything.

 I don't think the machine is going to work.
 It could never work.
-It's not real.
+Time travel is not real.

-The apology is.
+Can my apology be?

 {{< reason-summary >}}